 Standards for Hemp Seed products as per FSSAI

+Standards for Hemp Seed products as per FSSAI Standards for Hemp Seeds & Seed Products Based on FSSAI’s Food Products Standards and Food Additives (FSS) Regulations (Amendment 2021), specifically sub-regulation 2.16: “Hemp seeds and seed products.
 The Food Safety and Standards (Food Products Standards and Food Additives) Fifth Amendment Regulations, 2021, have recently issued a notification prescribing the standards for 'Hemp Seeds and Seed Products,' in which hemp seed, hemp seed oil, and hemp seed flour shall be sold as food or used as an ingredient in a food for sale, subject to conforming to the prescribed standards.

 The Indian Food Authority defines hemp seed as hulled, non-viable seeds collected from Cannabis sativa or other indigenous Cannabis species.
-The Narcotic Drugs and Psychotropic Substances (NDPS) Act, 1985 and rules made thereunder apply to the production of Cannabis species for the purpose of hemp seeds in India, and hemp seed flour refers to the solid product after the seeds have been ground to a powder with or without oil extraction.
+The Narcotic Drugs and Psychotropic Substances (NDPS) Act, 1985, and rules made thereunder apply to the production of Cannabis species for hemp seeds in India, and hemp seed flour refers to the solid product after the seeds have been ground to a powder with or without oil extraction.
 The flour made after pressing hemp seeds to extract oil must be clearly labelled as 'De-oiled hemp seed flour.'

 The mandated requirements stipulate that total THC concentration in beverages manufactured from hemp seeds must not exceed 0.2 mg/kg, and that total THC content in any other food for sale containing hemp seed or seed derivatives must not exceed 5 mg/kg.
 The combined amount of delta 9-tetrahydrocannabinol (THC) and delta 9-tetrahydrocannabinolic acid is known as total THC.